SEICOSOFT/TAURUS/README.md

 NOTE: Images, Sounds and Fonts included for demonstration purposes only, no commercial use allowed.
 The actual project file is free to use for any purposes

+In case you like what we do, you can support us with a small amount of donation here: https://gametemplates.itch.io/template-taurus-project

+Or you can also contribute with improvements and new features.

 Have fun!